centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 the power of regular expression mechanism to finely search for resources (host or services)

-By default, the search bar with look for your expression to match with
+By default, the search bar with look for your expression to match with:

 -   Host name
 -   Host alias
 -   Address or FQDN
 -   Service description
+-   Information

 ![image](../assets/alerts/resources-status/resources-status-search-simple.png)

 It's possible to force search on a defined fields by using the following
 labels:

--   h.name: only search in host.name field
+-   h.name: only search in the host name field
 -   h.alias: only search in host alias field
--   h.address: only search in host address field
+-   h.address: only search in the host address field
--   s.description: only search in service description field
+-   s.description: only search in the service description field
+-   information: only search in the information field

 ![image](../assets/alerts/resources-status/resources-status-search-label.png)